sinus-x/discord-wormhole/docs/commands.md

 **whois [name]**

-Display information about some user.
-If the user is found, it will show their home wormhole and optional attributes like mod or readonly status.
+Display information about registered user -- home wormhole and optional attributes like mod or readonly status.

 [<< back to home](index.md)